StudyClubForSplunk/conf23/Phase_1_Installing_Splunk.md

-# How to Install Splunk Products Like an Ace Student
+# Installing Splunk
+# Power is everything with Control

-### This lab is designed to take a fresh Linux instance and use Splunk best practices to configure Splunk.
-We are going to go over connecting to your client via ssh,explain why you should create a Splunk user, installing Splunk, checking permission and starting your Splunk instance.
+### This lab is designed to take a fresh Linux instance and use best practices to install and configure Splunk.
+We are going to go over connecting to your client via ssh,explain why you should create a dedicated Splunk user, installing Splunk, checking permissions and starting your Splunk instance.

 ### Linux Install - Start to Finish